public-transport/hafas-client/docs/trip.md

 {
 	when: new Date(),
 	stopovers: true, // return stations on the way?
-	polyline: false, // return a shape for the leg?
+	polyline: false, // return a shape for the trip?
 	remarks: true // parse & expose hints & warnings?
 }
 ```